 - If you do not plan to continue on toward a Ph.D. in our Department, please choose M.A.
 Foreign Affairs or M.A.
 Government.
 If you do plan to go on for the Ph.D., please select Ph.D.
 Foreign Affairs or Ph.D.
 Government, regardless of whether or not you already have a Ph.D.
 If you do not already have an M.A. in political science, you will obtain one in the course of working toward the Ph.D.

 - Students who already have a Master’s degree in political science are typically admitted directly into the Ph.D. program; however in some cases these students will be asked to fulfill part of the UVA M.A. requirements.
 If you wrote an M.A. thesis for your prior M.A. please include a copy with your application.

 - Your writing sample is the most important part of your application.
 Please upload what you think is your best piece of analytic writing over 20 pages long.
 If you have written a senior thesis, honors project, or MA thesis, please submit that.

 - Your personal statement should focus on what you are interested in studying in graduate school.
 Try to draw your reader into what you see as interesting and important questions.
 You might also explain aspects of your preparation that are not apparent in other aspects of your application, and tell us who on our faculty you would like to work with.
 The origins of your interest in studying politics are only relevant insofar as they help to explain the substance of your current research interests.
 It’s okay if you don’t know exactly what you want to study—figuring out what you want to study is part of the point of going to graduate school.

-If after reviewing the above information and exploring our website you have additional questions, please feel free to email the Director of Graduate Studies (Professor Jeffery A. Jenkins, firstname.lastname@example.org) or the Graduate Assistant (Sharon Marsh, email@example.com).
+If after reviewing the above information and exploring our website you have additional questions, please feel free to email the Director of Graduate Studies (Professor Philip Potter, firstname.lastname@example.org) or the Graduate Assistant (Sharon Marsh, email@example.com).